 - Height. when it comes to cat bowls, elevated ones are best for reducing the stress on your cat’s neck and back.
 A height of 4 to 5 inches is ideal for most cats, but the bowl should reach your cat’s knee height for the perfect fit.

-Cats can be funny little creatures, refusing to drink out of a bowl simply because they can.
+Cats can be lovable jerks, refusing to drink out of a bowl simply because they can.
 If you have a picky cat on your hands, finding the right water bowl for them can feel like a huge hassle.
 Luckily, there are a lot of great options to choose from, and some you may have never heard of.
 When it comes to finding the right water bowl for your cat, consider their temperament, size, and drinking habits.
 One water bowl may be more appealing to them than others.
 Regardless of which one you end up buying for your picky feline, you’ll know you got them a great product that will keep them healthy and hydrated for years to come.